Back in Miami, Realmuto says he’s glad to be in Philly

 Much with the Marlins remains the same, however, while Realmuto has moved to the other end of baseball’s food chain with the high-profile Philadelphia Phillies.
 Back in Miami for the weekend, he’s glad to be in Philly.

 “It’s definitely different for me,” Realmuto said.
-“It’s fun — the adrenalin rush you get from a crowd like that.
+“It’s fun — the adrenaline rush you get from a crowd like that.
 Philly fans are very passionate people.
 It’s fun for me to experience that.

 “It’s a little different from here in Miami.
 There are good fans, but they are not as intense about the baseball part of it, which in Philly can be a good and bad thing.
 If you’re not doing well, they let you know it.
 That has also been different for me.
 But overall it has been a good experience so far.”